R for Biologists course

 Jitter plot

-The points are overlapping so we will make a jitter plot using geom_jitter() which adds a small amount of random variation to the location of each point so they do not overlap.
+In the previous plots, the points are overlapping which makes it hard to see them.
+We can make a jitter plot using geom_jitter() which adds a small amount of random variation to the location of each point so they do not overlap.
 If is also quite common to combine jitter plots with other types of plot, for example, jitter with boxplot.

 ggplot(data = mygenes_counts, mapping = aes(x = Group, y = log2(Count + 1))) +